MarcFaussurier/boolean_neural_network/README.md

 ### About FPGA

 This projet also come with an FPGA prototype built in logism (.circ).
 Current implementation is desgined as a 2D array of a cell that performs both routing and boolean operations.
 Cells are desgined to be chainable, thus not having identifier, and thus exandable with other circuits.
-The final goal is to build a dynamycally exandable waffer-sized FPGA chip that could host a neural network trained to reshap itself by reshaping other neural networks.
+The final goal is to build a dynamycally exandable waffer-sized FPGA chip that could host a neural network trained to reshap other neural networks (and thus, itself).

 ### Current application project